csh3323/vindigo/README.md

 yarn build            # Build distribution files
 ```

-You can now use the CLI to manage your Vindigo instance.
+You can now use the CLI to generate a configuration file for your Vindigo installation.

 **Windows**
 ```
-.\vindigo
+.\vindigo config
 ```

 **Unix based systems**
 ```
-chmod +x ./vindigo    # Grant execute permission to the CLI ./vindigo
+chmod +x ./vindigo    # Grant execute permission to the CLI ./vindigo config
 ```

 *Notice: If you decide to help contribute to Vindigo, this setup will get you development ready as well ;)*